-In the previous activity, the math expressions were output seperately from the strings.
-Although this works, it doesn’t look nice.
-In programming we format strings to construct complex text messages.
+In the previous activity, we outputted math expressions separately from the strings.
+While this works, it’s not very visually appealing.
+In programming, we format strings to construct complex text messages.
 In C#, there are two popular ways to format strings: string concatenation and string interpolation.

 "My name is " + "Anthony Mortimer"